Reasonable Blackman

-The first record of Blackman is in the records of St Saviour's church (later Southwark Cathedral) in 1579.
-By 1587 Blackman was married and therefore clearly had sufficient means to support a family.
-It has been suggested that he made costumes for the theatres in the area.
-He had at least three children, of whom at least one (Edward) was baptised at St Olave's Church, Southwark in 1587, and a fourth child with a similar surname who was also baptised at St Olave's may also have been his.
+He had at least three children, of whom at least one, Edward, was baptised at St Olave's Church, Southwark in February 1587.
+A fourth child with a similar surname, John Blakemore, who was also baptised at St Olave's on 26 October 1579, may also have been his.
 Two of his children, Edmund and Jane, died of bubonic plague in 1592.
 They were buried with due ritual in St Olave's churchyard.